kjoelovelife/smart_robot/README.md

 * makerlab : https://www.makerlab.tw/

-Smart robot is a low-cost platform base on raspberry pi 3, comes with rpi3 official camera , ReSpeaker 4-Mic Array , and also a Omini wheels driver.
+Smart robot is a low-cost platform base on raspberry pi 3, comes with rpi3 official camera , ReSpeaker 4-Mic Array , ultrasonic and also a Omini wheels driver.

+Microcontroller on Motor-controller is STM32F103RCT6 , with sensor MPU-9250 .

 The system is use Raspbian , Download image from https://www.raspberrypi.org/downloads/raspbian/ .

+If you buy " Smart robot "　from IcShop ( https://www.icshop.com.tw/product_info.php/products_id/27051 ) , will contain the " Raspbian " system and can use ROS .
+The password is our telephone number " 5564686 ".

-# How to buy the part cmponents?
+## How to buy the part cmponents?

 you can buy theese all cmponents on it : https://www.icshop.com.tw/index.php

 ## reference

-Install ROS Kinetic on Raspberry Pi 3 : https://www.intorobotics.com/how-to-install-ros-kinetic-on-raspberry-pi-3-running-raspbian-stretch-lite/
+Install ROS Kinetic on Raspbian with Raspberry Pi 3 : https://www.intorobotics.com/how-to-install-ros-kinetic-on-raspberry-pi-3-running-raspbian-stretch-lite/

 Turtlebot3 e-Manual : http://emanual.robotis.com/docs/en/platform/turtlebot3/autonomous_driving/#turtlebot3-autorace